opencadc/doi/doi/README.md

 ca.nrc.cadc.doi.datacite.password = {password}
 ```

-_vospace.resourceID_ the resourceID to the VOSpace service used to store the DOI metadata and files.
+_vaultResourceID_ the resourceID to the vault service used to store the DOI metadata and files.

-_vospace.parentPath_ is the path in the VOSpace service to the DOI parent folder.
+_gmsResourceID_ the resourceID to the GMS service used for authentication and authorization.

-_gms.ResourceID_ the resourceID to the GMS service used for authentication and authorization.
+_parentPath_ is the path in the vault service to the DOI parent folder.

 _metadataFilePrefix_ is the prefix prepended to the DOI name to create the filename for the DOI specific metadata stored in VOSpace.